Sidd42144/Asmaul-Husna/names.md

     "transliteration": "Al-Mutakabbir",
     "english_translation": "The Supreme",
     "description": "Al-Mutakabbir denotes Allah's greatness and majesty above all.
 He is exalted above any imperfection, and His supreme authority and grandeur are unmatched."
+  },
+  {
+    "id": 11,
+    "name_arabic": "الخالق",
+    "transliteration": "Al-Khaliq",
+    "english_translation": "The Creator",
+    "description": "Al-Khaliq refers to Allah as the one who creates everything from nothing.
+He is the originator of all existence, designing and determining the nature and purpose of His creations with wisdom."
+  },
+  {
+    "id": 12,
+    "name_arabic": "البارئ",
+    "transliteration": "Al-Bari'",
+    "english_translation": "The Evolver",
+    "description": "Al-Bari' emphasizes Allah’s ability to evolve and shape creation in perfect proportion.
+He is the one who brings things into being with precision and harmony, ensuring everything functions as intended."
+  },
+  {
+    "id": 13,
+    "name_arabic": "المصور",
+    "transliteration": "Al-Musawwir",
+    "english_translation": "The Fashioner",
+    "description": "Al-Musawwir highlights Allah’s attribute of giving shape and form to His creation.
+He fashions everything uniquely, determining the features, attributes, and qualities of all beings and things."
+  },
+  {
+    "id": 14,
+    "name_arabic": "الغفار",
+    "transliteration": "Al-Ghaffar",
+    "english_translation": "The Constant Forgiver",
+    "description": "Al-Ghaffar signifies Allah’s unlimited forgiveness.
+He continually forgives those who repent, no matter how many times they fall into sin, offering them mercy and a chance to correct themselves."
+  },
+  {
+    "id": 15,
+    "name_arabic": "القهار",
+    "transliteration": "Al-Qahhar",
+    "english_translation": "The Subduer",
+    "description": "Al-Qahhar reflects Allah’s power to overcome all things.
+He is dominant and prevailing, and nothing can resist His will.
+He subdues His creation to His command, balancing justice and mercy."
+  },
+  {
+    "id": 16,
+    "name_arabic": "الوهاب",
+    "transliteration": "Al-Wahhab",
+    "english_translation": "The Bestower",
+    "description": "Al-Wahhab describes Allah as the one who gives freely and abundantly without expectation or need of return.
+His blessings are continuous, and He grants gifts to whom He wills from His infinite bounty."
+  },
+  {
+    "id": 17,
+    "name_arabic": "الرزاق",
+    "transliteration": "Ar-Razzaq",
+    "english_translation": "The Provider",
+    "description": "Ar-Razzaq means Allah is the ultimate provider of sustenance and provision for all His creation.
+He ensures that every creature, regardless of status or need, receives what is required for their survival and well-being."
+  },
+  {
+    "id": 18,
+    "name_arabic": "الفتاح",
+    "transliteration": "Al-Fattah",
+    "english_translation": "The Opener",
+    "description": "Al-Fattah signifies Allah’s ability to open what is closed, whether it is doors of opportunity, hearts, or pathways to solutions.
+He provides clarity and guidance, removing obstacles and granting success."
+  },
+  {
+    "id": 19,
+    "name_arabic": "العليم",
+    "transliteration": "Al-‘Alim",
+    "english_translation": "The All-Knowing",
+    "description": "Al-‘Alim refers to Allah’s complete and all-encompassing knowledge.
+He knows all things—past, present, and future—down to the finest details.
+Nothing is hidden from His infinite understanding."
+  },
+  {
+    "id": 20,
+    "name_arabic": "القابض",
+    "transliteration": "Al-Qabid",
+    "english_translation": "The Withholder",
+    "description": "Al-Qabid reflects Allah’s power to withhold or restrict provision, sustenance, or opportunities as a form of wisdom and test.
+He controls all things, and whatever is held back is for a divine purpose."
   }
 ]